Free

 Linda Buckley

-‘Thar Farraige (Over Sea)’ explores the potential meeting points and new pathways of contemporary classical and folk music.
+‘Thar Farraige (Over Sea)’ explored the potential meeting points and new pathways of contemporary classical and folk music.
 Says the composer of her work: ‘This project will weave together many strands of my musical self to create a cohesive whole, an immersive experience for the listener drawing upon themes of emigration/migration, and our sense of home and how that can be carried with us.’

 Since its debut, ‘Thar Farraige (Over Sea)’ has resonated with audiences around the world, including Glasgow’s Celtic Connections, Northern Ireland’s Moving On Music, Norway’s Hemsing Festival, London’s Kings Place and September Me in the Netherlands.